d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 + Send the unique pattern to the program
 + Added a nullbyte to the start of the payload to stop rot13 messing with it

-After running the script, PRESS "c" to continue the execution.
+After running the script, **PRESS** "c" to continue the execution.

 Program received segmentation fault and crashed.

 ![source-01](/img/ropv2-4.PNG){: .align-left}

-To calculate the offset copy and past the value is RIP to Metasploit pattern_offset tool.
+To calculate the offset copy and past the value in RIP to Metasploit pattern_offset tool.

 ![source-01](/img/ropv2-6.PNG){: .align-left}